Links on Android Authority may earn us a commission. Learn more.

-- The Samsung Galaxy Watch 4 is the best Apple Watch Series 7 alternative.
+- The Samsung Galaxy Watch 5 is the best Apple Watch Series 8 alternative.
 It’s customizable and stylish and is an all-round more polished experience than its predecessor.
 However, it runs Wear OS and is not compatible with iPhones.

 - The Fitbit Versa 3 and Fitbit Sense are the best Apple Watch alternatives for health tracking.
 Both watches are capable sleep trackers and provide a useful snapshot of your overall health.

 - The Google Pixel Watch is the best pure Wear OS alternative.
 Packing Fitbit health tracking and Google-powered smart features, it’s also the prettiest Apple Watch alternative on this list.